 Nominating Protected Areas

-Nominations should be made to the National Conservation Council, ConservationCouncil@gov.ky.
+Questions and/or nominations should be sent to the National Conservation Council, ConservationCouncil@gov.ky

 Review Part 3 of the National Conservation Act – “Conservation of Land” for a complete explanation of the purpose, objectives and criteria for nominations.

 Current call for Nominations:

 Nominations shall be in the form of a letter to the Council and shall contain at a minimum, the information set out in section 9(1) of the Law: